Yak Ballz

-Yak Ballz, born Yashar Zadeh is an American independent hip hop artist, who was brought up in Flushing, Queens, New York.
+Yak Ballz, born Yashar Zadeh, is an American independent hip hop artist who was brought up in Flushing, Queens, New York.
 He is one of the original members of The Weathermen.
 He is also a member of Cardboard City.
 Since 2019 he has worked for Warner Bros.
 Records as Vice President of their Media & Strategic Development team.

 Early life and education

 Yak turned to writing as an outlet for expression and a form of therapy due to his mother being overprotective about their neighborhood in Queens at the time.
-At the age of 16 he entered the Braggin' Rites MC battle; he took second place and was the youngest person in the competition.
+At the age of 16 he entered the Braggin' Rites MC battle as the youngest competitor where he won second place.
 Yak would go on to achieve first runner-up honors two more times after that, but more importantly, the aspiring MC grabbed the attention of several interested people in attendance, including Armando "Mondee" Torres and Brett Scott, who approached Vaz about getting Yak to appear on their new mixtape.